How often do Japanese people eat sushi?

 Why there’s high-quality sushi in Asahikawa

 My hometown is very high in the level of sushi.
-It may sound natural for you reading up to here, but people are sometimes surprised because Asahikawa is located in the very middle of Hokkaido, surrounded by mountains, far away from the sea.
+It may sound natural for you, people reading up to here, but people who get to know the exact location of Asahikawa would be surprised because the town is located in the very middle of Hokkaido, surrounded by mountains, far away from the sea.
 However, it’s very natural if you think about it.
 Good seafood worth the transportation costs goes out to larger consuming areas, and it gathers to the central distribution base of Hokkaido, which is Asahikawa.
 If you want to eat delicious sushi, please come here to Asahikawa!

 Photo credit: https://savorjapan.com/0006044927/photo.php